VerdyNordsten/BeanMart-Backend/README.md

 ### Schema Definitions

 Database schemas are defined in `database.sql` using standard PostgreSQL syntax.
-This file contains all table definitions, indexes, and initial data.
+This file contains all table definitions, indexes, and relationships.

 ### Raw Queries